Drainable Colostomy Bags

 Emptying is a breeze with the emptying spout at the base of the bag.
 When it is unfolded to open, you'll find it has a tapered shape.
 It is so convenient as long as a toilet is within reach.
 It'll just be like another visit to the rest room where you are 'doing it' sitting down on the toilet seat.
 Only difference?
 You can sit facing the toilet seat’s back . . . the opposite way, if you wish.
 I found it much easier to empty my bags that way.

-And you'll be saving a lot on toilet paper.
+And you'll be saving a lot of money on toilet paper.

 Bags with Hideaway Outlet